Anish407/Prepare_AWS_SAA_C03/AWS_SAA_C03/Readme/IAMRoles/EC2InstanceProfiles.md

 # EC2 Instance profiles
 It is a way to attach an IAM role to an EC2 instance, allowing applications running on that instance to securely access AWS services without needing to manage long-term credentials.
-It lets an EC2 Instance Profile is the thing that lets an EC2 instance �be� an IAM role without you stuffing access keys onto the box.
+It lets an EC2 Instance Profile is the thing that lets an EC2 instance “be” an IAM role without you stuffing access keys onto the box.

 When you attach an instance profile, EC2 automatically makes temporary credentials available to software on the instance via the Instance Metadata Service (IMDS).
 ## Key Concepts